 My Colon Cancer Screening

 A few weeks ago I had my colonoscopy.
-Yes, I do not normally want to admit that I am 50ish.
-It was actually my second screening.
+Yes, I do not want to admit that I am 50ish.
+It was my second screening.
 Thank God, everything turned out good.
 That piece of mind was worth having to choke down the prep.

 Find A Great Doctor